We take our outreach seriously. Whether it's locally or globally, we give our all to help others.

 Our mission is to be the hands and feet of Jesus, showing kindness and support.
 We provide a hot meal and other groceries every week to the dozen or so migrant workers who spend the summer at Heike's Berry Farm.
 We also collect clothing and personal hygiene items for them: mostly men, but some women and children.
 This has been a continuing ministry of Westside Journey for decades.

 Beaverton has a large population of homeless teens.
-Through our association with HomePlate Youth Services, we operate a drop-in center one evening a week, to provide a home-cooked meal.
-We also donate food and other necessities to the Beaver’s Den, a group within Beaverton High School.
+We support HomePlate Youth Services and the Beaver’s Den, a group within Beaverton High School, financially and by donating food and other necessities.
 You can learn more at homeplateyouth.org and beaverton-hs.net/beaver-den/index.html.

 Western farm workers association